Eduardo Portillo

 Eduardo Portillo (born April 3, 1999) is a Mexican racquetball player, who has represented Mexico at the Pan American Games and the International Racquetball Federation (IRF) World Championships, as well as competing on the International Racquetball Tour.
-He's the current Central American and Caribbean Games champion in Men's Singles and Mixed Doubles (with Paola Longoria, winning the titles in 2023.
+He's the current Central American and Caribbean Games champion in Men's Doubles (with Andree Parrilla, winning the title in 2026.

 Junior years - 2014-2018

 Portillo played for Mexico at the International Racquetball Federation (IRF) 2014 World Junior Championships in Cali, Colombia, where he Lost in semi-finals of Boys U14 to American Jordan Barth, 15–8, 10–15, 11–7.
 But he and Santiago Garcia won the Boys U14 Doubles title by defeating Costa Ricans Julian Hamburger and Andres Montero in the final, 15–12, 8–15, 11–5.

 He won both singles and doubles in Boys U16 at World Juniors in 2016 in San Luis Potosí, Mexico.
 In singles, Portillo defeated his team-mate Sebastian Fernandez in final, 15–9, 15–14., and in doubles he and Rodrigo Rodriguez defeated Fernando Ruiz and Bernardo Valencia of Bolivia in the final, 15–5, 15–12.

 In 2017, Portillo lost in the final of Boys U18 Singles at World Juniors in Minneapolis to American Mauro Rojas in final, 15–6, 15–14, after beating Canadian Trevor Webb in semi-finals, 15–3, 15–11.
 However, he did win Boys U18 Doubles with Gerardo Franco, defeating Webb and Simon Comeau in the final, 15–9, 15–2.

 In 2018, his last year of junior eligibility, Portillo won Boys U18 Singles at World Juniors in San Luis Potosí, Mexico, defeating fellow Mexican Sebastian Fernandez in final, 14–15, 15–4, 11–7.